jcdarwin/stuff-augmented-json/README.md

 ## Deployment

-We use dokku, so deplyment is as easy as:
+We use dokku, so deployment is as easy as:

-	git remote add dokku dokku@dokku.mebooks.co.nz
+	git remote add dokku dokku@dokku.mebooks.co.nz:stuff-augmented-json

 	git push dokku master